 - There may be a few rotation assistantships available to support students seeking a Master's Degree in Genetics and Genomics.
 This rotation assistantship is provided for one semester.

-- The Interdepartmental Genetics and Genomics basic stipend for rotation students is $2,000 per month for the school year 2015-2016.
+- The Interdepartmental Genetics and Genomics basic stipend for rotation students is $2,000 per month.

 - After completion of rotations, stipend support is provided at the lab OR departmental rate by the major professor or home department.